The Amazing Panda Adventure: Plot

 Panda rescuer Michael Tyler sends his son Ryan in America a plane ticket so that he can visit him in China, where he works with pandas.
 Ryan is not sure he wants to go, but his mother says he can just come back if he doesn't like it.
 In China, Michael and his two companions, Ling, a young girl and champion translator, and Chu, Ling's grandfather who is very experienced with giant pandas track down a mother panda and place a radio collar on her while her cub watches nearby.
 After they leave, she steps into a trap.
 Back at the reserve, Michael and the staff recognize from the radio signal that the panda is in danger.
 Just as Michael, Ling and Chu set out to visit the panda, Ryan arrives at the reserve.
 After some argument, Michael lets him come.

 The poachers who set up the trap, Shong and Po, take the panda's cub and shoot Michael when he tries to intervene.
 Michael and the mother panda are returned to the reserve by helicopter, and Ling, Chu, and Ryan look for the poachers.
 They eventually discover their hideout near a waterfall, and free the panda cub before Chu, Ryan and Ling travel back to wait for the helicopter to arrive.

 The poachers, upon discovering the cub is missing, shoot the bridge that Ryan and Ling are crossing, and the two of them and the panda cub are washed downstream, but manage to resurface further downriver.
 The two try to power the radio collar to alert the reserve of their location, but Ryan carelessly springs the battery into the water.
 They decide to move on and locate the Four Sisters mountain.
-After a while of venturing, Ryan tries to leave the cub in the forest, deciding that bringing it back to the reserve would result in him no longer seeing his father for further years, but afterwards resents, deciding that his actions would be a mistake.
-Ryan, Ling and the cub accidentally get washed downstream again; upon resurfacing, the pair realize that they are covered in leeches upon resurfacing and are forced to remove all their clothing and wash themselves off in the lake.
+After a while of venturing, Ryan tries to leave the cub in the forest, deciding that bringing it back to the reserve would result in him not seeing his father for further years, but afterwards relents, deciding that his actions would be a mistake.
+Ryan, Ling and the cub accidentally get washed downstream again; upon resurfacing, the pair realize that they are covered in leeches and are forced to remove all their clothing and wash themselves off in the lake.
 Ryan realizes that he can use the battery in his watch to power the radio collar and enable his father to locate them.